Nuiqsut, North Slope County, Alaska Property Taxes

 Property Tax Assessment Values Across Nuiqsut, North Slope County, Alaska

-In North Slope County, assessment notices are sent in the spring each year.
-They’ll typically reach your mailbox by the middle of May.
+Assessment notices are sent in the spring each year and typically reach your mailbox by the middle of March.
 Each property owner receives an assessment notice that contains both the market value and assessed value, along with an estimate of your property tax bill.
-By providing insights into how assessed and market values are determined, this section helps property owners navigate their tax responsibilities and understand the valuation processes affecting their property taxes in NUIQSUT.
-For example, the median home price in NUIQSUT is $109,150, with tax bills ranging significantly across the county.
-99789 has the highest median home price at $109,150.

 Property Tax Assessment Values Across Nuiqsut, North Slope County, Alaska